longevityframework/longevity/longevity/src/jekyll/manual/repo/index.md

 layout: page
 ---

-All persistence operations occur through the repository API.
+All persistence operations occur through the repository - the `longevity.persistence.Repo`.
 In this chapter, we will take a look at the schema creation operation, as well as the standard CRUD (create/retrieve/update/delete) operations.
 Repository queries are discussed in the [following chapter](../query).
+How to get your hands on a `Repo` instance is discussed in the section on [repositories](../context/repos.html) in the chapter on the longevity context.

 - [Schema Creation](schema-creation.html)
 - [Persistent State](persistent-state.html)